brochure page 1 on birdscaping with pocket forests as climate action

 • welcome spiders, they're an important food source and spider webs are used as nesting material

-We've created a table listing various types of birds, habitat types, tree and shrub species, nesting requirements, and other habitat features to help you birdscape.
+We've created a table listing various types of birds, habitat types, tree and shrub species, nesting requirements, links to nest box plans and other habitat features to help you birdscape.

 pocket forests and habitat features for Baltimore Orioles